Fast Direct: Query-Efficient Online Black-box Guidance for Diffusion-model Target Generation

 \textbf{Pre-trained Model: SDXL-Lightning}.
-We use SDXL \citep{podell2023sdxl} diffusion model as the backbone text-to-image model.
-It is able to generate 1024$\times$1024 high resolution realistic image.
-In our experiment, we use the distilled version, SDXL-Lightning \citep{lin2024sdxl}, for its high sampling efficiency, which can generate image with comparable quality with just $K=8$ steps.
+We use the SDXL \citep{podell2023sdxl} diffusion model as the backbone text-to-image model.
+It can generate a 1024$\times$1024 high-resolution realistic image.
+In our experiment, we use the distilled version, SDXL-Lightning \citep{lin2024sdxl}, for its high sampling efficiency, which can generate images with comparable quality with just $K=8$ steps.
 We use the official implementation \footnote{\url{https://huggingface.co/ByteDance/SDXL-Lightning}}

 \textbf{Objective Function: Gemini 1.5}.
 We leverage Gemini 1.5 \citep{reid2024gemini}, an advanced multi-modal LLM service, as our black-box objective function to evaluate the alignment between input prompts and generated images.
 To avoid confusion, the term \textit{query} refers to the input to Gemini, while \textit{prompt} refers to the text used for image generation.